 While we have mammograms to scan for breast cancer (though they’re not 100% accurate), colonoscopies which reveal anything suspicious lurking in the colon or rectum, and cervical cancer which can be diagnosed via a pap smear or HPV test, unless there’s a family history of ovarian cancer along with recurring symptoms, most gynecologists will not suggest an in-depth workup for the disease.

 Dr. Beth Karlan, a gynecologic oncologist at UCLA Medical Center, says, “In certain high-risk women, who have either inherited a defect in a gene called BRCA1 or 2 or other associated genes with hereditary ovarian cancer, you should undergo an ultrasound of the pelvis—trans-vaginal ultrasound—and a CA-125 [blood test], because it’s the best we have at the current time.”

-But these tests are only routinely available for women with the aforementioned family histories of cancer, inherited genetic conditions like Lynch syndrome (which is a kind of colorectal cancer) and/or women presenting with recurring symptoms of the disease.
+But these tests are only routinely available for women with the aforementioned family histories of cancer, inherited genetic conditions such as Lynch syndrome and/or women presenting with recurring symptoms of the disease.

 In fact, according to the American Cancer Society, low-risk women may be better off skipping screening if they aren’t experiencing symptoms.
 “In studies of women at average risk of ovarian cancer, using TVUS [trans-vaginal ultrasound] and CA-125 [blood test] for screening led to more testing and sometimes more surgeries, but did not lower the number of deaths caused by ovarian cancer.”
 And so for that reason, they don’t recommend routine testing.